Skip to main content

 • defects (catching early mold issues, cracks, uneven rinds)

-This is why the same cheese can taste different from two different shops: affinage isn’t a single, fixed path.
-It’s interpretation.
+This is why the same cheese can taste different from two shops.
+Affinage is not fixed.
+It is interpretation.

 Tip

-Affineur Art: A skilled affineur can take good cheese and make it exceptional through careful aging.
-The same cheese aged by different affineurs will taste different.
+Affineur Art: A skilled affineur can make good cheese better through careful aging.
+The same cheese aged by different people can taste different.

 Home Cheese Aging